 Example #1 – Copy the Current Cell Value to other Cells

-For example, assume you have a certain value in A1 cell.
+For example, assume you have a certain value in the A1 cell.

-Using drag and drop options now we can fill the same value to besides cells as well.
-Place a cursor on to the right bottom of the cell.
+- We must use Drag and Drop options now.
+We can fill the same value besides cells as well.
+Then, place a cursor on the right bottom of the cell.

-Using this PLUS icon drag to the right also down to fill the same value to all the dragged cells.
+- Using this plus icon, we must drag to the right to fill the same value to all the dragged cells.

-After drag and drop, we can see a small icon to the right bottom of the selected cells, click on this to see available options.
+- After Drag and Drop, we see a small icon on the right bottom of the selected cells.
+Click on this to see available options.

-But using this option we can fill only formatting i.e. without value from an active cell, we can also fill without formatting i.e. only value from the active cell without any formatting.
+But using this option, we can fill only formatting, i.e., without value from an active cell.
+We can also fill without formatting, i.e., the only value from the active cell without any formatting.

-Let’s see how it looks when we select “Fill Formatting Only”.
+- Let us see how it looks when selecting “Fill Formatting Only.”

 Example #2 – Fill Serial Numbers

-Using this Drag and Drop we can also insert serial numbers.
-For this first, we need to enter at least two consecutive numbers.
+Using this Drag and Drop, we can also insert serial numbers.
+For this, first, we must enter at least two consecutive numbers.

-I have entered two consecutive serial numbers in cell A1 & A2.
-Now select these two cells and place a cursor to the right bottom of the cell to see the drag and drop symbol.
+We have entered two consecutive serial numbers in cells A1 and A2.
+Now, select these two cells and place a cursor on the bottom of the cell to see the Drag and Drop symbol.

-Using this drag and drop until the row number you want the serial number.
-In my case, I have dragged until row 10, so my serial numbers will be from 1 to 10.
+Using this, Drag and Drop until the row number we want is the serial number.
+In this case, we have dragged until row 10, so our serial numbers will be from 1 to 10.

-The first thing we did was we have entered two consecutive serial numbers i.e. 1 & 2.
-Using this sample excel identifies the increment number from one cell to another cell, in this case, increment number is by 1, so every time we drag the value to the next new cell it will increment the value by 1.
-Since I have dragged until the 10th row it has incremented the value by 10 times from the first cell value i.e. 1.
+In the previous example, the increment number is by 1, so every time we drag the value to the next new cell, it will increment the value by 1.
+Since we have dragged until the 10th row, it has incremented the value by ten times from the first cell value, 1.

-I have entered 1 & 3 in the first two cells, now I will drag and drop until the 10th row and see what happens.
+We have entered 1 and 3 in the first two cells.
+We will Drag and Drop until the 10th row and see what happens.

-This we didn’t get consecutive serial numbers instead we got all the odd numbers from 1 to 19.
-This is because in the first two cells our values are 1 & 3 i.e. from the first cell to the second cell value is incremented by 2, so when we use drag and drop excel identifies the pattern as it has to increment by 2 every time it goes to the new cell.
+We did not get consecutive serial numbers.
+Instead, we got all the odd numbers from 1 to 19.
+That is because, in the first two cells, our values are 1 and 3.
+However, from the first cell to the second cell, the value is incremented by 2, so when we use Drag and Drop, Excel identifies the pattern as it has to increment by 2 every time it goes to the new cell.

 Example #3 – Insert Serial Numbers Without Pattern

-We can also insert serial numbers without entering two consecutive numbers, just enter 1 in any of the cells.
+We can also insert serial numbers without entering two consecutive numbers.
+Instead, just enter 1 in any of the cells.

-From this choose the “Fill Series” option to get serial numbers that are incremented by 1.
+We must choose the “Fill Series” option to get serial numbers incremented by 1.